 The final rule is generally effective one year after its publication, or April 2017.
 However, to provide adequate time to implement the new requirements, the conditions imposed by BICE and the Principal Transactions Exemption will be phased in from April 2017 to January 1, 2018, with full compliance required by January 1, 2018.

-The Department of Labor’s website contains a fact sheet and chart summarizing the final rule and changes that were made from the proposed rules.
+The Department of Labor’s website contains a fact sheet summarizing the final rule and changes that were made from the proposed rules.
 Please contact the Investment Management Group or the Compensation Planning and Employee Benefits Group at Fredrikson & Bryon regarding specific issues related to your business.